Introduction to the scientific study of human behavior.

 An overview of abnormal human behavior, its etiology, symptoms and treatment as seen by current psychological paradigms.

 An overview of the etiology, diagnosis, developmental course, treatment, and prevention of disorders first evident in childhood and adolescence.
-Prerequisite: Psych SS1010.
+Prerequisite: PSY SS1010.

 This course examines the psychological issues associated with human diversity including culture, disabling conditions, gender, class, ethnicity, and others.
 It addresses the psychological principles underlying these issues and offers effective ways of dealing with these issues.